A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

-\begin{proof} Assume for contradiction that $|M_{opt}(p_j)| \leq |M(p_j)|$.
+\begin{proof} Suppose $l^{c,r}$ is unassigned in $M'$ or $(s_{i'},l^{c,r}) \in M'$ where $s_{i'}$ is assigned a project other than $p_j$ in $M$.
+Assume for contradiction that $|M_{opt}(p_j)| \leq |M(p_j)|$.
 During the execution of Algorithm \ref{Alg:APPROX_SPA-ST_create_cloned}, the first while loop iterates over the lecturer clones in $G'$ once.
-This means that all edges in $M_{opt}'$ corresponding to edges in $M_{opt}(p_j)$ are iterated over.
+This means that all edges in $M_{opt}'(p_j)$ are iterated over.